-British police find 39 bodies in truck, arrest driver
+Thirty-nine bodies found in truck near London, driver arrested

 Police said the trailer had arrived at nearby docks having traveled from Zeebrugge in Belgium and the bodies were found just over an hour later.

-The red tractor unit of the truck was believed to have originated in Ireland.
+The red cab unit of the truck was believed to have originated in Ireland.
 It had “Ireland” emblazoned on the windscreen along with the message “The Ultimate Dream”.
 The driver, a 25-year-old man from Northern Ireland, remained in custody.

 Prime Minister Boris Johnson said he was appalled by the news and was receiving regular updates about the investigation which was focused on human trafficking.